Marina High School (Huntington Beach, California): Academics

-Marina offers great academic programs, and they are the number 1 school in Huntington Beach.
+Marina offers many academic programs, and they are ranked as the number 1 school in Huntington Beach.
 They have the top ranked academics combined with real-world skills, Over 20 advanced placement class offerings, Award Winning Robotics Program, and Dual enrollment pathways, including Criminal Justice and Nursing.
 Marina is the only school in HBUHSD to earn the College Board Honor Roll.